 God is no different.
 He is our Father and wants to not only hear FROM us but talk WITH us.
 It is a conversation that flows both ways.

-If you are not familiar with these other elements, you can read my post on praying effective prayers and the ACTS method of prayer.
+If you are not familiar with these other elements of prayer such as praise, adoration, thanksgiving, you can read my post on praying effective prayers and the ACTS method of prayer.

 3. How Does God Answer Prayer?

 God answers prayers in a variety of ways.
-It really depends on what the prayer is and whether or not God determines something is right for you.
+But what we are really getting at here is not prayer but petition.
+We are asking for something.
+So in that regard, it really depends on what the petition is and whether or not God determines something is right for you.

 We may be asking for something we feel is good but not all good things are good for us in particular, or may not be good for us at this point in time.